 Another spiritual discipline is to go deeper than your daily Bible reading.
 The more you read the Bible, you will have questions.
 The best way to answer these questions is to study your Bible in depth.

 In a later post, I will talk more about Bible study.
-Bible reading and study is part of your intake of God’s Word.
+Bible reading and study are part of your intake of God’s Word.
 There are many ways to study your Bible.
 More important than your method of Bible study is contemplating what you discover.

 Every Christian should have at least basic Bible study tools and resources.
 I will discuss these in a later post.
 Don’t just gather information to remember.
 The Bible covers many years and cultures.
 God spoke to people in the past as He wants to speak to you today through His Word.
 That’s why we call the Bible God’s Word.